uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

 <img src="/handson-iiot-demo-part2/msg_payload.png" alt="Example Payload">
 <figcaption>Example Payload</figcaption>
 </figure>
-3. When we check the incoming data, we’ll see raw temperature, humidity and pressure values in a one message.
+3. When we check the incoming data, we’ll see raw temperature, humidity and pressure values in one message.
 As a first step we need to split those messages and send them separately.
 In order to do that, add “Split” node.
 “Object split” will be used in our case since we want to send each key/pair in individual message.
 Click “Copy key to” box and set the field as “msg.sensor” so our keys will be saved under msg.sensor.
 4. Now we split our messages but they are still going through same route.
 In order to differentiate the route of individual messages, we’ll use “Switch” node.
 Add Switch node to the flow and connect Split and Switch nodes.
 Set property field as “msg.sensor” and add three different route as below.
 <figure>
 <img src="/handson-iiot-demo-part2/msg_split.png" alt="Split Node Configuration">